FUNDAEC

 FUNDAEC, the acronym in Spanish for “The Foundation for the Application and Teaching of the Sciences”, is a non-profit, non-governmental organization that focuses on training and development in the rural areas of Colombia and other countries in Latin America.
 It was created in 1974 in Colombia by a group of scientists and professionals led by Farzam Arbab, a renowned physicist who had arrived as a visiting professor to the University of Valle in 1970.

 There are two main programs—the Tutorial Learning System (SAT), a secondary level educational system used by over 25,000 students throughout the Americas, and the University Center for Rural Well-Being (CUBR).
 The curriculum aims to develop in its students capabilities in five main fields: mathematics, science, language and communication, technology, and service to the community.

 As of 2017, FUNDAEC's program director is Bita Correa.

 Overview

-In 1974 FUNDAEC was founded by group of professors at the University of Valle.
-According to Gustavo Correa, director of FUNDAEC in 2002, it was originally inspired by a quotation from Baháʼu'lláh - "Baha'u'llah talks about man as 'a mine rich in gems of inestimable value.'
+In 1974 FUNDAEC was founded by a group of professors at the University of Valle.
+According to Gustavo Correa, director of FUNDAEC in 2002, it was originally inspired by a quotation from Baháʼu'lláh talks about man as 'a mine rich in gems of inestimable value.'"
 He says that 'education can, alone, cause it to reveal its treasures, and enable mankind to benefit therefrom'.
 Its founding ideals included: